aboe026/alert-when/README.md

-# typescript-template
+# alert-when

-A launching point for a TypeScript repository
+Send alerts when a condition is met

 ## Requirements